 My dad’s sister read all of the John Newbery Medal books a few years ago, which I’ve always thought was pretty cool, and since then it’s been a goal of mine to do the same.
 I’ve read quite a lot of them so far, and I’m hoping to get through a large quantity of them this year, not least of all because children’s literature tends to be much faster reading then adult reading and in order to make my goal of a book a week, I’m certainly going to need to do some quick reading.

-Criss Cross is the 2006 Newbery medal book, and it certainly fit the criteria of quick reading.
+Criss Cross is the book that won the 2006 Newbery medal, and it certainly fit the criteria of quick reading.
 Despite being 337 pages long, it is an extremely fast read, and I finished it in the course of a long afternoon.
-From a few short blurbs I read about the book, I was expecting a magic book, something along the lines of Edward Eager or E. Nesbit, but it’s not.
+From a few short blurbs I read about the book Criss Cross, I was expecting a magic book, something along the lines of Edward Eager or E. Nesbit, but it’s not.
 Instead it’s a book about very normal life for several teenagers over a summer.

 The source of my confusion comes from the first chapter, where Debbie, a 14-year-old girl, wishes on her necklace (one with her name on it) that something different would happen to her.
 Something good, something that doesn’t hurt anyone or cause natural disasters and, most importantly, soon.

 Good things do happen, but nothing really out of the ordinary, and bad things happen too.
-Mostly the book is about these teenagers, their dreams, and their interactions with one another.
+Mostly this Criss Cross novel is about these teenagers, their dreams, and their interactions with one another.
 The plot is gossamer, with more emphasis on how these people view themselves, each other, and the world around them, rather than a plot with a definite beginning and end.
 The chapters are written in varied forms: question/answer, side by side plotlines, haikus, lyrics, etc. The text is sprinkled with pictures, both photographs and drawings, to illustrate the story.

 “And they never mention Bess without saying that she’s ‘pleasingly plump,’ or George without saying that she’s boyish and athletic and has short hair, just so you don’t forget that Nancy is the beautiful one with the perfect figure and the ‘titian’ hair.
 I’d like to read a book about Bess and George solving a crime while Nancy is in the hospital with a broken leg.”

-In the end, the best way to describe this book, I think, is summed up the summary of the book on the Newbery page: “With seeming yet deliberate randomness, Perkins writes an orderly, innovative, and risk-taking book in which nothing happens and everything happens.”
+In the end, the best way to describe Lynne Ray Perkins Criss Cross book, I think, is summed up the summary of the book on the Newbery page: “With seeming yet deliberate randomness, Perkins writes an orderly, innovative, and risk-taking book in which nothing happens and everything happens.”
 It’s an enjoyable book, excellent for the writing, rather than the storyline.